WebAssembly/component-model/design/mvp/Async.md

 The [Stream State] and [Future State] sections describe the runtime state maintained for streams and futures by the Canonical ABI.

+### Stream Readiness

+When passed a non-zero-length buffer, the `stream.read` and `stream.write` built-ins are "completion-based" (in the style of, e.g., [Overlapped I/O] or [`io_uring`]) in that they complete only once one or more values have been copied to or from the memory buffer passed in at the start of the operation.
+In a Component Model context, completion-based I/O avoids intermediate copies and enables a greater degree of concurrency in a number of cases and thus language producer toolchains should attempt to pass non-zero-length buffers whenever possible.

+Given completion-based `stream.{read,write}` built-ins, "readiness-based" APIs (in the style of, e.g., [`select`] or [`epoll`] used in combination with [`O_NONBLOCK`]) can be implemented by passing an intermediate non-zero-length memory buffer to `stream.{read,write}` and signalling "readiness" once the operation completes.
+However, this approach incurs extra copying overhead.
+To avoid this overhead in a best-effort mannner, `stream.{read,write}` allow the buffer length to be zero in which case "completion" of the operation is allowed (but not required) to wait to complete until the other end is "ready".
+As the "but not required" caveat suggests, after a zero-length `stream.{read,write}` completes, there is *no* guarantee that a subsequent non-zero-length `stream.{read,write}` call will succeed without blocking.
+This lack of guarantee is due to practical externalities and because readiness may simply not be possible to implement given certain underlying host APIs.

+As an example, to implement `select()` and non-blocking `write()` in [wasi-libc], the following implementation strategy could be used (a symmetric scheme is also possible for `read()`):
+* The libc-internal file descriptor table tracks whether there is currently a pending write and whether `select()` has indicated that this file descriptor is ready to write.
+* When `select()` is called to wait for a stream-backed file descriptor to be
+  writable:
+  * `select()` starts a zero-length write if there is not already a pending write in progress and then [waits](#waiting) on the stream (along with the other `select()` arguments).
+  * If the pending write completes, `select()` updates the file descriptor and returns that the file descriptor is ready.
+* When `write()` is called for an `O_NONBLOCKING` file descriptor:
+  * If there is already a pending `stream.write` for this file descriptor, `write()` immediately returns `EWOULDBLOCK`.
+  * Otherwise:
+    * `write()` calls `stream.write`, forwarding the caller's buffer.
+    * If `stream.write` returns that it successfully copied some bytes without blocking, `write()` returns success.
+    * Otherwise, to avoid blocking:
+      * `write()` calls [`stream.cancel-write`] to regain ownership of the caller's buffer.
+      * If `select()` has *not* indicated that this file descriptor is ready, `write()` starts a zero-length write and returns `EWOULDBLOCK`.
+      * Otherwise, to avoid the potential infinite loop:
+        * `write()` copies the contents of the caller's buffer into an internal buffer, starts a new `stream.write` to complete in the background using the internal buffer, and then returns success.
+        * The above logic implicitly waits for this background `stream.write` to complete before the file descriptor is considered ready again.

+The fallback path for when the zero-length write does not accurately signal readiness resembles the buffering normally performed by the kernel for a `write` syscall and reflects the fact that streams do not perform internal buffering between the readable and writable ends.

 ### Waiting